 Total public expenditure on education

-What We Have FoundIn 2011/12, government spending on education amounted to 5.8% of the GDP.
+What We Have FoundIn 2012/2013, government spending on education amounted to 5.9% of the GDP.

-Date Updated: November 2012
+Date Updated: December 2013.

 Indicator DescriptionTotal government investment in education.

 Why This Is ImportantThe level of the public expenditure in education provides a measure of the government's commitment to education.
 Evaluating how governments in different countries invest in education provides important context for examining how education participation and outcomes vary between these countries.
 Investment in education is greatly influenced by supply and demand factors such as demographic structure, enrolment rates, income per capita, and prices for educational resources.

 How We Are Going

-New ZealandIn 2011/12, government spending on education amounted to 5.8% of the GDP.The data are sourced from The Treasury and include expenditure on programmes outside Vote Education such as student loans and student allowances.
-Government expenditure on education as a percentage of GDP (gross domestic product) has remained relatively stable between 1996/97 and 2004/05 at around 5% of GDP.
-In 2010/11, government spending on education amounted to 5.9% of the GDP.
-In 2011/12, it amounted to 5.8 % of the GDP.
+New ZealandThe data are sourced from The Treasury and include expenditure on programmes outside Vote Education such as student loans and student allowances.
+Government expenditure on education as a percentage of GDP (gross domestic product) remained relatively stable between 1996/97 and 2004/05 at around 5% of GDP.
+In 2012/13, government spending on education had risen to 5.9% of the GDP and 17.9% of total government spending.

 Increases in expenditure in 2005/06 and 2008/09, were caused by student loans re-evaluations.

-Figure 1: Government expenditure on education in New Zealand (1996/97 to 2011/12)
+Figure 1: Government expenditure on education in New Zealand (1996/97 to 2012/13)

 International comparisonThe source of data for international comparisons of public expenditure on education is the annual OECD data collection.
 The definition of the public expenditure on education differs from that used by The Treasury.

-In 2009, New Zealand's public expenditure on education as a proportion of the GDP (7.2%) was above the OECD average (5.8%) and was also higher than Australia (5.0%), Ireland (6.5%), the United Kingdom (5.6), and the United States (5.5).
+In 2010, New Zealand's public expenditure on education as a proportion of the GDP (7.2%) was above the OECD average (5.8%) and was also higher than Australia (5.0%), Ireland (6.5%), the United Kingdom (5.6%), and the United States (5.5%).

-Source: OECD Education at a Glance 2012 (Table B 4.1)
+- Source: OECD Education at a Glance 2013 (Table B4.1)

-New Zealand's public expenditure on tertiary education as a percentage of GDP (1.9%) was above the OECD average of 1.4%, and also higher than in Australia (1.1%), United States (1.3%), United Kingdom (0.8%), and Ireland (1.5%).
+New Zealand's public expenditure on tertiary education as a percentage of GDP (2.0%) was above the OECD average of 1.4%, and also higher than in Australia (1.1%), Ireland (1.4%), United States (1.4%) and the United Kingdom (1.0%).

-New Zealand Treasury.
-Financial Statement of the Government of New Zealand for the Year Ended 30 June 2012.
+- New Zealand Treasury.
+Financial Statement of the Government of New Zealand for the Year Ended 30 June 2013.
 Wellington: New Zealand Treasury.

-OECD (2012).
-Education at a Glance 2012: OECD Indicators.
+- OECD (2013).
+Education at a Glance 2013: OECD Indicators.
 Paris: OECD.

 - Scott, D., Gini, P. (2010).
 How does New Zealand's Education System compare?
 OECD's Education at a Glance 2010.
-Wellington: Ministry of Education
+Wellington: Ministry of Education.